ProbablePrime/interactive-keyboard/README.md

 }
 ```

-If you're using OAuth, the scopes required are `tetris:robot:self` and `channel:update:self`.
+If you're using OAuth, the scopes required are `interactive:robot:self` and `channel:update:self`.

 8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `robot-js` or `robotjs`.
 Depending on your requirements you may need to use an alternative handler.
 Please read the section if you are unsure.
 9. Install your **Selected** handler with `npm install <handler>`